Personal Growth & Healing Through Hypnosis

 Ayahuasca Helped Me Explore My Thoughts Then Said: “Tell Them”

-During my daily dialogue with Ayahuasca there have been many lessons around my thought patterns and some of the best lessons came when I was actually in ceremony (after ingesting the brew).. or so I thought.
+During my daily dialogue with this inner teacher that has been available to me following my first Ayahuasca retreat, there have been many lessons around my thought patterns and some of the best lessons came when I was actually in ceremony (after ingesting the brew).. or so I thought.
 The reason I thought this was because during ceremony, I didn’t have my usual defence mechanisms at play – I was a captive audience.
 However, during one particularly memorable ceremony, Ayahuasca deliberately allowed my thoughts to occur as they normally would and used this opportunity to show me how I allowed my thoughts to get in the way of doing the things I wanted to do in my life.
 She literally showed me these thoughts as they occurred right after she had encouraged me to consider doing something wonderful.
-My conception of this wonderful endeavour was inevitably followed by thoughts that began to belittle this idea and make it seem not realistic or unlikely to succeed.
+My conception of this wonderful endeavour was inevitably followed by thoughts that belittled this idea and made it seem not realistic or unlikely to succeed.
 Ayahuasca then pointed out how these thoughts themselves were the barriers I faced – not the subject or content of the thoughts, just the actual thoughts themselves.
 Then Ayahuasca said “Tell Them!” in an emphatic way.

 This is not the first time that Ayahuasca has asked me to pass on messages, teachings and urged me to talk about the things I’ve experienced and learned.
 During a ceremony previous to the one described above, the usually abundant dialogue with Ayahuasca was very sparse and after a short lesson about how I create my own barriers (one of her favourite subjects) I heard “We will speak through you” and then I purged in a way that I won’t soon forget (and unfortunately, nether will the others in the clean up crew).
 Other than the obvious discomfort of the purge and the rigors of the medicine experience itself, it sounds like an easy thing to do, to share these teachings, but it wasn’t for me.
 I felt that I had to sufficiently address these issues myself before I could pass along these messages and teach what I was learning.
 But what did I consider to be sufficient?
 It was a yardstick that just kept growing and I could never measure up.